madanyc/workfront-learn.en/help/reporting/basic-reporting/create-reports-with-charts.md

 ---
 title: Create reports with charts
-description: In this video, you will learn how charts can improve the visualization of data and how to use chart tools in [!DNL Adobe Workfront].
+description: In this video, you will learn how charts can improve the visualization of data and how to use chart tools in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial